da895/Reminder/Linux_minutes.md

 ## [How do I resolve \`The following packages have unmet dependencies\`](https://stackoverflow.com/questions/26571326/how-do-i-resolve-the-following-packages-have-unmet-dependencies)

 The command to have Ubuntu fix unmet dependencies and broken packages is

 `sudo apt-get install -f`

-    ```doc
-    -f, --fix-broken Fix; attempt to correct a system with broken dependencies in place.
+> -f, --fix-broken Fix; attempt to correct a system with broken dependencies in place.
 This option, when used with install/remove, can omit any packages to permit APT to deduce a likely solution.
 If packages are specified, these have to completely correct the problem.
 The option is sometimes necessary when running APT for the first time; APT itself does not allow broken package dependencies to exist on a system.
 It is possible that a system's dependency structure can be so corrupt as to require manual intervention (which usually means using dselect(1) or dpkg --remove to eliminate some of the offending packages)
-    ```

 ## [How to Install Specific Version of Package using apt-get ](https://linoxide.com/linux-command/install-specific-version-package-apt-get/)

 * Check the available versions of package